-What are the Benefits of Non-Profit Crowdfunding?
+What are the Benefits of Nonprofit Crowdfunding?

 How Crowdfunding for Nonprofits Works

-Crowdfunding Websites & Tools for Successful Campaigns
+Crowdfunding Websites and Tools for Successful Nonprofit Campaigns

-One big key to a successful crowdfunding campaign is finding the right crowdfunding software.
-You’ll want a fundraising website that looks great and is easy to use for both nonprofit administrators and participants (or parents in the case of children fundraisers).
-You’ll also want a platform that offers flexibility to customize for your needs and the functionality that your organization is looking for – not just a cookie cutter solution.
-And of course, cost is always a big factor when it comes to crowdfunding for nonprofits.
+Finding the right crowdfunding software is key to a successful crowdfunding campaign.
+You’ll want a great fundraising website that is easy to use for nonprofit administrators and participants (or parents of youth or school fundraisers).
+You’ll also want a platform that offers flexibility to customize for your needs and brand.
+And, of course, the cost is always a significant factor in nonprofit crowdfunding.
 After all, you want to keep as much money as possible for your mission.

-Tools for Crowdfunding Event Participants
+Tools for Nonprofit Crowdfunding Event and Campaign Participants

 Tips for Non-Profit Crowdfunding Success